-This course will integrate the use of biomechanical principles with the knowledge of occupational therapy practice.
-Emphasis is given to the development and refinement of O.T. skills for adapting tools, equipment, environments, low technology equipment, and activities for therapeutic use.
-Designing, selecting, and fabricating orthotic devices and complex adaptive equipment (assistive technology devices) to enhance work, self care and play is incorporated.
-Pre-requisites: OTH BIO 362, OTH 415
+This laboratory course will integrate the use of biomechanical principles with the knowledge of occupational therapy practice.
+Emphasis is given to the development and refinement of OT skills for designing, selecting, and fabricating orthotic devices and to enhance work, self care and play.
+Prerequisites: OTH 415, BIO 362